muskan2006955-dotcom/muskan2006955-dotcom/README.md

 ---

 ## 💫 About Me:
 I am a results-driven **Full-Stack Developer** with expertise in building robust web applications.
 My primary focus is on the **.NET Ecosystem**, but I am also highly proficient in **PHP/Laravel**.
-I enjoy solving complex problems and am currently looking for a professional role where I can contribute to high-impact projects.
+I enjoy solving complex problems and am currently looking for a professional role.

 - 🔭 I’m currently focused on **Enterprise-level .NET Applications**.
 - 🌱 I’m deepening my knowledge in **Web API Security & Microservices**.